microsoft/generative-ai-for-beginners/README.md

 **Version 2 of this course is currently being deployed.
 Official Release February 23rd.
 Pardon the mess meanwhile**

-# Generative AI for Beginners - A Course
+# Generative AI for Beginners (Version 2) - A Course

 Learn the fundamentals of building Generative AI applications with our 18-lesson comprehensive course by Microsoft Cloud Advocates.